Oscar Isaac: Reception and acting style

 Throughout his career, Isaac has avoided typecasting.
 Often noted for his versatility, he has played a wide range of nationalities, including Egyptian, Indonesian, Armenian, Greek, Welsh, East Timorese, and English.
 Rick Warner opined Isaac has "skillfully embodied several different affective dispositions—sensitive, flippant, romantically charming, hyperintelligent, neurotic, cynical, sinister, and menacingly violent".
 He has been credited for a positive ethnic representation in American cinema.
 Author Charles Ramírez Berg wrote in Close-up: Great Cinematic Performances that Isaac's character in A Most Violent Year—a self-acting businessman replacing the usual "barbarous, short-fused ethnic gangster"—broke "the tempestuous, hot-blooded Latino stereotype".
-In 2017, Isaac became "debatably" the first Latino actor to play Hamlet in a major US production.
-According to David Román of Theatre Journal, it helped subvert the stereotype that Latinos cannot be proficient in English.
+Isaac is one of the few Latino actors to play Hamlet in a major US production, alongside José Ferrer (opposite Paul Robeson) in the 1930s-40s, Martin Sheen (who is half-Spanish) who played the role in 1968 at The Public, and Frankie J. Alvarez in 2012 at Asolo Repertory.
 Isaac believes that "the artist [...] should be borderless".
 If his character is Latino, he "take[s] that away and see[s] what's there.
 People will put that on top of a bland character to make them exotic, to add a little spice."